The Quick Guide To

 All of the information is available on the internet.

 There is no argument that the internet is crammed full of information.
 Maybe it’s really too much information?
-The problem is, some of the material you read online and in books may be very outdated.
+The problem is, that some of the material you read online and in books may be very outdated or wrong.

 There is no hidden agenda with a Mexico Relocation Tour.
 When was the last time the author of that article you read online, got in their car and drove around parts of Mexico to see firsthand what is going on?